ruggeri/tech-notes/ai/foundations-of-deep-learning.md

 I let it run for a good long time, but it's hard to overfit with a dropout of 50% applied.
 My test accuracy was 70%, which was exactly in line with my validation accuracy.

-**TODO**: I should record some of my code, or check it in somewhere.
-**TODO**: I should see how long this would take to train on my latop.